-This EA is tiered to the information and analysis and conforms to the decisions contained in the applicable RMPs for the planning area with lands considered in this EA and the associated FEISs.
-Although future development could add incrementally to the oil and gas development in the eastern portion of the state, the EA did not identify any significant cumulative effects beyond those already analyzed in the RMP/FEISs.
-The interdisciplinary team evaluated the lease sale in the context of past, present, and reasonably foreseeable actions.
+The proposed lease sale conforms to the decisions contained in the applicable RMPs for each planning area with lands considered in this EA, and this EA tiers to information and analysis in the associated FEISs.
+The EA did not identify any significant cumulative effects beyond those already analyzed in the WRFO and KFO RMP FEIS and the 2015 GRSG ARMPA FEIS.
+The interdisciplinary team evaluated the lease sale in context of past, present and reasonably foreseeable actions.

-Scientific, cultural or historical resources, including those listed in or eligible for listing in the National Register of Historic Places:
+Scientific, cultural, or historical resources, including those listed in or eligible for listing in the National Register of Historic Places:

-Because the proposed lease sale does not involve ground disturbance, the proposed undertaking will have no effect on historic properties.
-Any future development of parcels that are purchased as a result of the lease sale will be subject to additional National Historic Preservation Act compliance, including identification, effects assessment, and, if necessary, resolution of adverse effects.
+Because the proposed lease sale does not involve ground disturbance, the proposed undertaking would have no effect on historic properties.
+Any future development of parcels that are leased as a result of the lease sale would be subject to additional National Historic Preservation Act compliance, including identification, effects assessment and, if necessary, resolution of adverse effects.
 This requirement is outlined in lease stipulation CO-39 that is attached to each lease parcel.